 The lid on the machine is completely detachable allowing you to place the barrel into position, it acts as a bit of a sound barrier and is effective to some extent, but as always – the tumbling process is somewhat noisy.

-The barrel has raised parts inside it – this greatly increases the performance as flats cannot form easily becaus the rocks are continuously “flipped” over into different positions as the strike against the ridges.
+- The barrel has raised parts inside it – this greatly increases the performance as flats cannot form easily because the rocks are continuously “flipped” over into different positions as the strike against the ridges.

-The shape of this barrel, whilst its a good size and extremely robust, means that grit can accumulate around the lid parts.
+- The shape of this barrel, whilst its a good size and extremely robust, means that grit can accumulate around the lid parts.
 Not something to deter a buyer, but bear in mind that cleaning is a little more difficult as you have to get something like your finger bent round beneath the lid – whereas on straight moulded types its just a case of a wipe around the top.
-See the image on the left to look at what we mean.

 Tumbler Dimensions : 16.8 x 13.5 x 23.5 inches